SpooperNooter/Steelseries-Oled-Key-Display/README.md

   - `CompressBitmap()` takes an input bitmap, compressing its bits into bytes, greatest bit first order.
 Note that you do not have to compress a bitmap before returning it to the main `PacketCollection` instance.

 - `Sprite`
-  - My solution for using animations, takes the name of a directory.
-Within the directory, should be two files, sheet.png, a spritesheet image, and info.json, information about the sprite sheet and how to "slice" it.
+  - My solution for using animations.
+Takes either a gif or the name of a directory.
+Within a directory, there should be two files, sheet.png, a spritesheet image, and info.json, information about the sprite sheet.
+  - When calling class, input one or more sprite directories, if more than one, the sheets with be combined into one list.
+There is also the option RepeatOnFinish, which by default is false.
+  - Contains `Frame` class, which holds bitmap, duration, and name variables.
-  - Examples:
+  - Directory slicing example:

-  (Fade transition)
+  (Sheet png, "Fade Transition")

   <img src="Animations/LaggedSlideFade/sheet.png">